 Make sure your local council gives you a carer’s assessment.
 This looks at what your caring role involves (including lifting, handling and moving) and how best to help you do this.
 You may be able to get training, advice and suitable equipment.

 If you are worried about your back talk to your GP.
 Let them know that you are a carer and what lifting and moving you have to do.

 Find out tips for moving and handling the person you care for and how to look after your back:

 - Moving and handling the person you care for on NHS Direct includes a lifting checklist.

-- NHS direct also have Top 10 back care tips, including lifting advice, how to sit properly and back strengthening exercises.
+- NHS direct also has Top 10 back care tips, including lifting advice, how to sit properly and back strengthening exercises.

-- Marie Curie offer practical advice about day to day caring including moving someone in bed and helping them stand and walk.
+- Marie Curie offers practical advice about day to day caring including moving someone in bed and helping them stand and walk.

-You could also get in touch with your local carer services as they may be able to offer you support.
+Get in touch with your local carer service as they may be able to offer you support.
 For example, they may run training to help you learn how to move the person you care for properly or be able to put in touch with other carers in a similar situation.